Chip-Biscuit/hp-half-blood-prince-fix/README.md

 The game will start with the origional FOV and you can toggle it to the FOV you select here by pressing the hotkey "9" on your keyboard (not the numpad) and it will toggle between origional and the value in the ini that you choose to zoom out to.

+the three folders with (noFOVtoggle) are the same as the others but you wont have a toggle for FOV in game you will just choose which fov you want in d3d9.ini and it will always be that FOV anytime you open the game

 If you have any issues please go to discord for help

 https://discord.gg/eVJ7sQH7Cc